 The ASEM process is thriving.
-Each year between the summits, over 50 meetings of ministers and officials respectively are held to address political, economic, cultural, social and education-related issues.
-This helps maintain dialogue and momentum.
-Dialogue topics cover a wide range of issues, including finance, trade, culture, education, disaster preparedness, transport, immigration, climate change, piracy at sea, information technology, food security, development, employment, energy security and global governance.
+Each year, between summits, over 50 meetings of ministers and officials respectively are held to address political, economic, cultural, social and education-related issues.
+This helps maintain dialogue and momentum between Europe and Asia.
+Dialogue topics cover a wide range of issues, including finance, trade, culture, education, human rights, disaster preparedness, transport, immigration, climate change, piracy at sea, information technology, food security, development, employment, energy security and global governance.
 One of ASEM's key achievements is the Trans-Eurasia Information Network (TEIN), a ground-breaking research and education network linking researchers in both continents.